rikotacards/private-nft-demo/ReadMe.md

 So we can create the final object first.
-Templates define the behavior, datamodel and rights and obligations Starting with the data model, which is after teh `which` statement.
+Templates define the behavior, datamodel and rights and obligations Starting with the data model, which is after teh `with` statement.
 - what is the data associated with the token?
 - If we are thinking in sequel table, what are the columns that this must contain.